-Homemade Cream of Chicken Soup is creamy and loaded with savory flavor.
+Homemade Cream of Chicken Soup is creamy, savory and delicious.

 Easy to make with simple ingredients.

 Serve as a main dish for lunch or dinner.

 Chicken broth is simply the liquid left after simmering chicken in water and various seasonings.
 Popular seasonings include salt, coarse ground black pepper, celery, carrots, etc.